wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Changelog ==

- = Appointment Booking and online Scheduling by vCita Version 3.2 =
+ = Appointment Booking and online Scheduling by vCita Version 3.3 = * New widget option - Scheduling Calendar = Appointment Booking and online Scheduling by vCita Version 3.2 =
  * Adjustments to WordPress "Parker" version 3.8
  * Scheduling for multiple team members